googleapis/google-cloud-ruby/google-cloud-binary_authorization-v1/README.md

 The management interface for Binary Authorization, a service that provides policy-based deployment validation and control for images deployed to Google Kubernetes Engine (GKE), Anthos Service Mesh, Anthos Clusters, and Cloud Run.

-Binary Authorization is a service on Google Cloud that provides centralized software supply-chain security for applications that run on Google Kubernetes Engine (GKE) and GKE on-prem.

 https://github.com/googleapis/google-cloud-ruby